 Small container water gardens are perfect for balconies and patios.
 You can grow a variety of aquatic plants and enjoy the sound of a small waterfall.
-This shows you what you need to create your own.
+This shows you what you need to create your own in a barrel.

 Adding a water feature is one of the best things I’ve done for my garden.
 It really brings a garden to life.